Fatigue-PINN: Physics-Informed Fatigue-Driven Motion Modulation and Synthesis: Methodology

-Raw motion capture and GRF data are rotated to align with the OpenSim \cite{Seth2018} coordinate system and converted into TRC and MOT formats (motion files' formats) using Python scripts.
+Raw motion capture and GRF data are rotated to align with the OpenSim coordinate system and converted into TRC and MOT formats (motion files' formats) using Python scripts.
 These motion files are then utilized in the musculoskeletal modeling process in OpenSim to derive the ground-truth joint kinematics and corresponding joint torques for training our ID and FD models.
-The musculoskeletal model\footnote[2]{Available online at: \url{https://simtk.org/projects/full_body/}} utilized in OpenSim is the one introduced in \cite{Rajagopal2016}, a Hill-type full-body model with muscle-actuated lower limbs (80 muscle-tendon units) and torque-actuated torso/upper limbs (17 ideal torque actuators) with 37 Degrees of Freedom (DoFs) for describing joint kinematics.
+The musculoskeletal model\footnote{Available online at: \url{https://simtk.org/projects/full_body/}} utilized in OpenSim is the one introduced in \cite{Rajagopal2016}, a Hill-type full-body model with muscle-actuated lower limbs (80 muscle-tendon units) and torque-actuated torso/upper limbs (17 ideal torque actuators) with 37 Degrees of Freedom (DoFs) to describe joint kinematics.

 The OpenSim analysis pipeline entails scaling the musculoskeletal model to match the anthropometric measurements of the subject used for capturing the Adapt Emotional Actions dataset.
 These measurements are obtained from the subject's neutral pose marker data.
-Subsequently, the inverse kinematics (IK) procedure is employed to calculate joint angles for both the upper (i.e. arm flexion/adduction/rotation, elbow flexion/pronation and wrist flexion/deviation) and lower limbs (i.e. lumbar extension/bending/rotation, pelvis tilt/list/rotation, hip flexion/adduction/rotation, knee angle, ankle angle and subtalar angle) based on the spatial trajectories of the markers.
-Static Optimization is then performed to estimate muscle forces, which, along with the joint angles, are used to compute joint torques via ID.
+Subsequently, the inverse kinematics (IK) procedure is employed to calculate joint angles for both the upper (i.e. arm flexion/adduction/rotation, elbow flexion/pronation, and wrist flexion/deviation) and lower limbs (i.e. lumbar extension/bending/rotation, pelvis tilt/list/rotation, hip flexion/adduction/rotation, knee angle, ankle angle, and subtalar angle) based on the spatial trajectories of the markers.
+The computed joint angles, along with the experimentally measured GRF data are used to calculate joint torques via ID.

 As for data pre-processing, the obtained joint kinematics and torques were normalized in the range $[0,1]$ using the min-max normalization method.
+Furthermore, it is worth noting that in the raw dataset, the duration (i.e. number of frames) of each motion trial varies, ranging from approximately $450$ to $600$ frames.
+Therefore, we resample each motion trial to the length of the longest trial using interpolation, ensuring that all emotional variations of an action have the same number of time steps.
+After interpolation, each motion trial has a duration of $\sim600$ frames, resulting in actions with motion trials with a total duration of $\sim6600$ frames.